EpiphanySoft/oo/docs/Base.md

  - The `constructing` and `configuring` properties track construction.
  - The `destroying` and `destroyed` properties track destruction.
- - The `lifecycle` property tracks construction and destruction.
  - The `destroy` method is harmless to call after it has been called.

 ### ctor